-This webinar was the fifth in a series entitled “Supply Chain Management, Labour Standards and Human Trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
+This webinar was the fifth in a series entitled “The Private Sector Countering Human Trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
 This series is hosted by the Global Initiative against Transnational Organized Crime and Babson College’s Initiative on Human Trafficking and Modern Slavery.
 This webinar is sponsored by Dentons and also supported by TraCCC, the Terrorism, Transnational Crime and Corruption Center at George Mason University.

 The webinar featured the following speakers: